clinstid/energydash/README.md

         </ch3>
     </msg>

-Most of the message is pretty easy to figure out.

 * **src**: The firmware version running on the receiver.
-* **dsb**: *D*ays *s*ince *b*irth - If you know when you started, you can backtrack from this value to figure out the actual day of the reading, but *envir_collector.py* creates a timestamp at the time of reading.
+* **dsb**: Days since birth - If you know when you started, you can backtrack from this value to figure out the actual day of the reading, but *envir_collector.py* creates a timestamp at the time of reading.
 That takes care of two problems.
 The first is that at least my receiver seems to lose time, so as long as the system running *envir_collector.py* is using NTP, the time and date should be correct.
 * **time**: Timestamp according to the receiver.
 * **tmprF**: The temperature in degrees Fahrenheit from a sensor on the receiver.
 * **sensor**: I believe this value is referring to the mains sensors.